Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Introduction

-World models, originally proposed as learned simulators that capture environment dynamics for model-based reinforcement learning~\cite{ha2018world}, offer a principled framework to bridge this gap.
-By jointly modeling how actions transform states over time, world models internalize the causal structure of the underlying system and enable forward rollout, counterfactual inference, and policy optimization within a learned latent space.
-Recent breakthroughs have demonstrated the power of this paradigm across diverse domains.
-STORM~\cite{zhang2023storm} introduces Transformer-based stochastic world models that achieve state-of-the-art sample efficiency in Atari benchmarks.
-DreamerV3~\cite{hafner2023dreamerv3} masters over 150 control tasks with a single set of hyperparameters by imagining future trajectories in a learned world model.
-These achievements offer innovative insights into the modeling requirements for mobile network state dynamics.
-The construction of a mobile network world model can enable an explorable, counterfactual environment for digital twin network optimization.
+World models, learned simulators of environment dynamics for model-based reinforcement learning~\cite{ha2018world}, offer a natural framework to bridge this gap.
+By modelling how actions transform states over time, they learn action-state dynamics and enable forward rollout, counterfactual inference, and policy optimization in a latent space.
+STORM~\cite{zhang2023storm} and DreamerV3~\cite{hafner2023dreamerv3} demonstrate this paradigm through sample-efficient control and imagined trajectories across diverse tasks.
+World models have the capacity to capture how parameter adjustments drive state evolution, supporting counterfactual exploration and model-based network optimization.